7 Coffee Shops in Connecticut Worth Visiting

 2. Dom’s Coffee (Avon, Connecticut)

 As if the perfect latte at Dom’s Coffee isn’t enough, the shop welcomes you into it’s white, minimalist design with couches, stools, and table tops that just say, “I’m exactly what you’ve been searching for.”
 The proper recipe of comfort and sleekness puts this European-style coffee shop at the top of my favorite list and if I lived near Avon I’d be in here working or reading easily three times a week.
+Recently, I returned for a visit to find an additional cheese and meats selection!

 3. SoG Coffee Roasters (South Glastonbury, Connecticut)